 - In 2005 Clark served as counsel for Yasser Arafat‘s PLO when the latter was sued (and lost a $116 million judgment) by the families of two Jews who had been murdered in a drive-by shooting by Hamas terrorists who had been given a safe haven and an operational base by the PLO.

 - In July 2013, Clark offered to defend Nidal Malik Hasan, the Islamic jihadist who had murdered 13 people and wounded at least 31 others at Fort Hood, Texas on November 5, 2009.

-Clark has also thrown his support behind such notorious individuals as:
+Clark also threw his support behind such notorious individuals as:

 - Elizaphan Ntakirutimana, a Seventh Day Adventist pastor convicted by the UN, along with his son, of herding thousands of Tutsis into a Rwandan church compound and then summoning rival Hutus, who slaughtered them in an all-day massacre in the 1990s;